nuxeo/doc.nuxeo.com-content/src/nxdoc/rest-api/resources-endpoints/content-enricher.md

 ### **Vocabulary**

-This enricher&nbsp;adds the labels for each value of a property referencing a vocabulary.
+This enricher adds the labels for each value of a property referencing a vocabulary.

 To enable it for a given property two parameters must be set in the contribution:

-*   **field:&nbsp;**the xpath of the property holding the values to process
+*   **field:** the xpath of the property holding the values to process
-*   **directoryName:&nbsp;**the name of the directory to get the labels from
+*   **directoryName:** the name of the directory to get the labels from

 For each vocabulary backed property an enricher must be set up.
-For example, to allow retrieving labels from the `l10nsubjects`&nbsp;directory:
+For example, to allow retrieving labels from the `l10nsubjects` directory:

 ```xml
 <enricher name="l10nsubjects" class="org.nuxeo.ecm.automation.io.services.enricher.VocabularyEnricher">